FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   ```

   - Function:
-    - Create a signed transaction
+    - Create signed transactions
   - Parameters:
     - tx_builder_service: 'TransactionBuilderService 'object pointer
     - key_pair: 'KeyPair 'object, reference [' KeyPair 'signature object](../c_sdk/api.html#keypair)
     - to: Called contract address, set to empty string when contract is deployed""
     - data: ABI encoded parameters, refer to [ABI codec](../c_sdk/api.html#abi)
     - abi: The ABI of the contract.
 This parameter is optional.
 You can enter the ABI of the contract when you deploy the contract.
-The default value is an empty string.""
+The default value is an empty string""
     - attribute: Additional transaction attributes, to be expanded, default to 0
     - tx_hash: return value, transaction hash, hex c-style string
     - signed_tx: return value, signed transaction, hex c-style string
-  - 注意:
+  - Attention:
-    - The returned 'tx _ hash' and 'signed _ tx' must be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned 'tx _ hash' and 'signed _ tx' must be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage

 ### 6.4 Transaction Structure (Band Type)
-- **c-sdk `3.3.0-tx-struct 'feature branch, adding support for transaction structures**。
+- **c-sdk '3.3.0-tx-struct' feature branch, added support for transaction structures**。
-That is, the return value and input parameters support the transaction structure, which is as follows.
+That is, the return value and input parameters support the transaction structure, which is as follows
 ```c
 // transaction bytes
 struct bcos_sdk_c_bytes